sophonex/manifesto/introduction.md

-# Manifesto
+# Introduction
-*Make crypto trading frictionless and free.*

-## SophonEX
-#### A commission-free crypto to crypto exchange, for the decentralized community.
+*SophonEX - a commission-free crypto to crypto exchange, for the decentralized community.*

-### Mission

-**Make crypto trading frictionless and free.** We believe that charging per-trade commission (no matter 0.1% or a staggering 3%) is evil in the decentralized world.
-Decentralized services need to be commission-free; and this spreading freedom is beneficial to the whole human society.

 ### Who we are